How to build a serverless app with Gatsby, Netlify and FaunaDB - Part 1

 Netlify - Functions and APIs

 We have a server key now.
-Time to make use of it as an API key for invoking the serverless
+Time to make use of it as an API key for invoking the serverless function.

-functions.
+Netlify is a great platform to create hassle-free serverless functions.
 These functions can interact with databases, file-system, and, in-memory objects.

 Netlify functions are Powered by AWS Lambda.
 Setting up AWS Lambdas on our own can be a fairly complex job.
 With Netlify, we will simply set a folder and drop our functions.
 Writing simple functions automatically become APIs.